ivanbacher/cgf_2018_web_s2/exercise_01/readme.md

 Tips:
- - Start from the top
- - Implement the changes step by step
+ - Use Chrome Dev tools to inspect the solution